 How to Apply

-- Faculty and staff applications should include written approval of their supervisor acknowledging the anticipated duration of travel.
+- Faculty and staff applications should include written approval from their supervisor acknowledging the anticipated duration of travel.

 Recipients will be required to submit a post-travel report with receipts for airfare, lodging, and transportation, and lead a presentation about their travel for the Newman Exploration Center.
-The recipients’ presentations should include how travel impacted them, what difference it made, and traveler surprises — how did things differ from what they expected?
-Recipients must present photos or video to share for future promotional activities.
+The presentations should include the impacts of the travel and include any surprises and lessons learned.
+Recipients must also present photos or videos to share for future promotional activities.